Slum Village: Baatin era

 Titus Glover (March 8, 1974 – July 31, 2009), also known as Baatin, was an American rapper who emerged from the mid-1990s underground hip hop scene in Detroit, Michigan part of the rap group Slum Village.
 Baatin started rapping as a student at Pershing High School in Detroit where he went by the names Scandalous-T, and Eazy-T among others.

 In the early 1990s Glover adopted the name Baatin.
 He claimed the name (which is Arabic for 'hidden') was chosen to reflect a newfound spirituality.

 Baatin remained as an active member of the group until the early 2000s.
 In 2002, shortly after the release of the group's third album, Baatin began to experience health problems, which interfered with the group's music and touring performances.
 In regard to his health problems, he said:

 Suffering from mental illness and a drug problem, Baatin left the group in 2003.
 He was later diagnosed with schizophrenia, bipolar disorder and depression.

-Baatin stated that he was "kicked out while in hospital", receiving a termination letter, while in the hospital.
+Baatin stated that he was "kicked out while in hospital", receiving a termination letter during his stay.

 After leaving the group, he began recording as a solo artist.
 During this period, he went by the name "Baatin the Slumlord."
 In 2008, the dispute was resolved and Baatin reunited with T3 and Elzhi, and worked on the group's sixth album Villa Manifesto.

 Baatin died on July 31, 2009, at the age of 35.
 He was found in his home on Anglin Street in northeast Detroit.
 Following a homicide investigation, reports released by the Wayne County Medical Examiner's Office, state the cause of his death was cocaine abuse and the manner of death was listed as accidental.

 Baatin was survived by a son, Michael Majesty Ellis, a daughter, Aura Grace Glover, and a sister, Tina, all of Detroit.

 In 2010, members Baatin and Illa J were featured alongside many former collaborators of J Dilla (such as Black Milk, Phat Kat and M.E.D.) on French producer Cris Prolific's album Art / Money Volume 1 (on the tracks Foundations and Voyage respectively).
 J Dilla himself was slated to make a vocal appearance on the track Innovators but died before recording.

 In 2018, a 7-inch posthumous single of Baatin, "Don't Stop", was released.
 A music video for the OG version was released the same day.